perialquiros/Asteroids-Plus/README.md

 - In your files, find the Asteriods+ Folder
 - There you will find *Menu.exe*
 - Run the executable file by right click instead of double click the file and choose open
+- When encountering the message, macOS cannot verify the developer of “Menu”.
+Are you sure you want to open it?
+Click yes
 - Enjoy playing!

 ## How to contribute